jumang4423/hentai_dream_95/README.md

 ## ⚠︎CAUTION⚠︎ (macOS)

- macOS bash is already injected by one of friends, so prefer not to use it.
+ macOS is already injected by one of friends, so prefer not to use it.

 ![](_img/sad.png)